 Ringworm in Cats

-If you have kittens or cats that are under a year old in your home, you should always use precaution, as they are more susceptible to ringworm.
+If you have kittens or cats that are under a year old in your home, you should always use precautions, as they are more susceptible to ringworm.
 Kittens can easily contract the disease, especially if you allow them to go outside.
 They can easily come in contact with a contaminated object or another cat that has the disease.
-Kittens take a long time to build their immune system up, and in the meantime, they are more apt to get common diseases such as ringworm.
+Kittens take a long time to build up their immune system, and in the meantime, they are more apt to get common diseases such as ringworm.

 If you notice any of the above symptoms with your pet, you should immediately schedule an appointment with your vet.
-If the vet diagnosis your cat with ringworm, he may prescribe ointment or tablets.
+If the vet diagnoses your cat with ringworm, he may prescribe ointment or tablets.
 What he describes, however, will determine how serious the ringworm is.
 If he prescribes tablets to your cat, you should give them with meals.
-Ointment, on the other hand, is normally spread into the coat, topically.
-You should always use what your vet prescribes on a daily basis, to ensure that your cat heals.
+Ointment, on the other hand, is normally spread topically into the coat.
+You should always use what your vet prescribes on a daily basis to ensure that your cat heals.
 The healing process will take time, normally around six weeks or more.

 Cats that have ringworm should be labeled as infectious.
 If you have children in the house, you should keep them away from your pet.
 Whenever you handle your cat, you should always use gloves.
 Ringworms are contagious, and you should always use caution.
 Even though it’s a mild disease, ringworm can result in serious problems due to the slow recovery time and the fact that it’s contagious.